The Constant Width Measure Set, the Spherical Measure Set and isoperimetric equalities for planar ovals: The Spherical Measure Set

 where $\mathbbm{n}(a)$ is a continuous unit normal vector field to $\M$ at $a$ compatible with the orientation of $\M$. \end{defn}

-It is well known that offsets generically admit at most cusp singularities, singularities of all offsets of $\M$ form an evolute of $\M$ and set of all points of self--intersections of offsets forms a medial axis of $\M$.
-See \cite{FHK1, GW1, HL1, KGP1, PP1} and the literature therein.
+It is well known that offsets generically admit at most cusp singularities, singularities of all offsets of $\M$ form an evolute of $\M$ and set of all points of self-intersections of offsets forms a medial axis of $\M$.
+See \cite{FHK1, HL1, KGP1, PP1} and the literature therein.

 \begin{defn} The \textit{Spherical Measure Set} of a regular positively oriented simply closed curve $\M$ is an offset at level $\displaystyle \frac{L_{\M}}{2\pi}$,

 where $\mathbbm{n}$ is the unit normal vector field compatible with the orientation of $\M$. \end{defn} \begin{rem} If $\M$ is an oval, then $\displaystyle {\frac{L_{\M}}{2\pi}}={\frac{\overline{w}_{\M}}{2}}$. \end{rem}